STFUjs/STFU/README.md

 The Expander can use any size container of bits, the pattern is the same.

-All "characters" including Unicode "UTF" < 2^21, and the BOOKs of STFU Symbols above 2^21 pack in Expanders.
+All "characters" including Unicode "UTF" < 2^21, and the BOOKs of STFU Symbols above 2^21 are Packed in Expanders.

 STFU BOOKs formalize symbols in books of symbol pages of 2^24 each.
 Intermediate transitional collections ("code points", etc.) are in STFU books between 2^21 (UTF) and 2^24.

-Because of STFU*'s arbitrary bit scope, index "characters" go in as many containers as they need and are not larger than scope*(scope-2) bits.
+Because of STFU*'s arbitrary bit scope, "characters" go in as many containers as they need though not larger than scope*(scope-2) bits.
 There's STFU's Packed Bits ;)

 Starting with
 10...
 One Container
 110...
 2 Containers to
 11...10...
-A total count of Containers + 10...'s for Each Container Of the Container's bit scope's count (full 11...11)
+A total count of Containers + 10...'s for Each Container of the Container's bit scope's count (full 11...11)
 As needed to hold the index value.

 Using the prefixed count 11...10... vs 10... makes finding the Alignment Symbol faster in the Expander Sequence and extracting the index value accurately by bit field spreads or masked bit shifts.

-From an Expander Alignment Symbol, counts are sequential, a 10... that's not within the count is another, the sequence truncated by a Packed Bits Container or Wrap Control Symbol. xx
+From an Expander Alignment Symbol, counts are sequential, a 10... that's not within the count is another, the sequence truncated by another Expander Alignment Symbol or Wrap Control Symbol.

 All "characters" are in Expanders.